WebAhead/master-reference/coursebook/week-1/project.md

 ### Build a one-page portfolio website for you and your team

-We want you to work together over the next few days to build a small site from scratch the provides a short profile for you and your team.
+We want you to work together over the next few days to build a small site from scratch that provides a short portfolio for you and your team.

 To describe what features should be implemented, these are the [user stories](https://en.wikipedia.org/wiki/User_story) that should be satisfied;